How Much Does a Spain Tour Cost? The Honest All-In Number

 When you travel moves the bill as much as which tier you pick, and the swing is sharpened by the fact that the classic loop leans heavily on the hot south.

 May, June, September and early October are the shoulder months, and tour prices run 15 to 25% below the July-August peak — September especially, when post-summer hotel rates slide.
 That can be €300 to €600 off a 10-day trip, and the flights move with it whatever your origin: budget carriers from EU capitals sit at €100 to €220 return in shoulder season against €180 to €350 at the summer peak, while the long-haul fares from North America (US$600-US$950 shoulder, US$1,000-US$1,500 peak) and Australia (A$1,800-A$2,600 shoulder, A$2,600-A$3,500 peak) swing on the same calendar.
-So the same itinerary that costs €1,700 all-in in May can be €2,300 or more in late July, for a hotter, busier, slower experience.
+Book the identical itinerary in May and it bills €1,700 all-in; run it in late July and the same trip asks €2,300 or more, and what that premium buys you is heat, queues and a slower pace.
+Spring carries one exception worth pencilling in: Semana Santa and Seville's Feria de Abril fall inside the cheap shoulder window but push Andalucían hotel rates and fares hard for their fortnight, so the weeks either side of Holy Week cost noticeably less than the week itself.

 July and August are peak on every line, and in Spain they bring a specific penalty: Seville, Córdoba and Madrid routinely hit 38-42°C, half the locals clear out of town, and the open-air sections of the Alhambra turn genuinely unpleasant.
 You sightsee at 7am and 7pm around a long midday siesta and pay the most for arguably the worst version of the south.
 If summer is your only window, the green north — the Basque Country, Galicia, Asturias — and the Balearics stay a mild 22-26°C.